momentohq/public-dev-docs/docs/pricing.md

 <details>
   <summary>Can I really store as much data in my cache(s) as I want?</summary>
 Heck yeah!
 You are billed for the inbound and outbound transfer of data, not for the volume of data in your cache.
-Just remember that the default max <a href="/learn/how-it-works/expire-data-with-ttl">time-to-live (TTL)</a> for the data in the cache is 24 hours.
-If you need to store data longer than that, <a href="mailto:support@momentohq.com">let us know</a> and there is a different cost schedule for that.
 </details>

 <details>